 Nevertheless, diffused glass is a beautiful and extremely diverse tool, great for adding an atmospheric layer to any image...Read more.

 On weekends, you can often find me at the local airport, photographing planes as they come in to land.
 Military, civilian, commercial – there’s something beautiful about these hulking beasts moving through the sky.
 Human and machine coming together to perform unbelievable feats...Read more.

-Bought this at a book fair - $3!
-Private Aircraft Business and General - a pocket encyclopedia of word aircraft in colour since 1946.
-80 full-color illustrations of private aircraft in planform.
+Bought this beauty at a book fair - $3!
+Private Aircraft Business and General - a pocket encyclopedia of world aircraft since 1946.
+80 full-colour illustrations of private aircraft in planform.
 I wonder who Kev was?